 When you are convicted of certain sex offenses, Colorado law requires you to register in person with your local law enforcement agency within five working days of being released from custody.
-You will need to provide your:
+(Though if you are being released without probation or parole, you must register by the next business day.)

 - name (current and any former),